Audio embeddings

 Your audio files must meet the following requirements:

-- Model capabilities: See the complete requirements for resolution, aspect ratio, and supported formats.
+- Model capabilities: See the complete requirements for supported formats and specifications.

-For other upload methods with different limits, see the Upload methods page.
+For upload size limits and processing modes, see the Upload and processing methods page.

 Complete example